bevyengine/bevy/_release-content/migration-guides/atmosphere_entity.md

 Previously, the `Atmosphere` component was added on the camera.
 Instead, spawn an `Atmosphere` as an entity.
 The nearest atmosphere will be chosen for rendering.

+`AtmosphereSettings` still belongs on the camera.
+It is the component that enables atmosphere rendering for that view.

 The `scene_units_to_m` field has been removed from `AtmosphereSettings`.
 Use `Transform` on the `Atmosphere` entity for scale.
 It is inversely proportional to the old `scene_units_to_m` factor.
 For example, to treat one unit as 1 km (as with `scene_units_to_m: 1000.0`), set scale to `0.001`.

 ```rust